temujin9/mezovy/pcs/tabletop/ragnar.notes.md

 "I fights for the liberty of peoples.
 I'd die for that."

+# Notes
+- Worked for Samvanzu unknowingly, killed the Queen's rep to the Thief's Guild during take-over

 # Future possibilities
+- Improved Sneak Attack feat
+- Some form of familiar / animal companion
+  - The Dragon knows how . . .

+## Items
 160gp for +1 (w/ base +1)
   https://www.d20pfsrd.com/magic-items/magic-weapons/magic-weapon-special-abilities/seeking
   https://www.d20pfsrd.com/magic-items/magic-weapons/magic-weapon-special-abilities/shock